budermike/neural-ode-galaxy-gen/01_foundations/README.md

 implemented entirely from scratch in PyTorch — no high-level ODE libraries, no galaxy data yet.

-This stage is split into two parts: first getting comfortable with PyTorch itself, then using that foundation to implement Neural ODEs from scratch.
+This stage is split into three parts: first getting comfortable with PyTorch itself, then using that foundation to implement Neural ODEs from scratch, and finally scaling to CNF-based image generation on a simple benchmark dataset.

 ---